 - SBA 7(a) Loans: Best for flexible funds.

 - SBA Community Advantage Loans: Best for businesses in low income or otherwise under served communities.

 - SBA Express Loans: Best for fast SBA funds.

 - SBA CDC/504 Loans: Best for purchase of real estate, equipment, or other fixed assets.

 Most of the SBA loan programs don’t have a requirement for time in business.
 However, it is important to note that you will have to find an intermediary that works with startups.

 Learn more about each type of SBA loan for new businesses and startups below.

 The first resource for startups that need smaller loans should be the SBA Microloan program.
 Under this program, small businesses can receive up to $50,000 from a non-profit intermediary.
 On average, the typical amount funded through the Microloan program is $13,500.

 Microloans are available to startups provided that they are for-profit businesses and have a solid business plan.
-Interest rates vary by lender, ranging from 6.5% to 13%.
-The average typically falls on the lower side at approximately 7.5%.
-The maximum maturity for a microloan through the SBA is 6 years.
+Interest rates vary by lender, but tend to be low in comparison to other startup funds.

 The SBA limits how the funds from microloans are used by the borrower.
 Loan disbursements can be used to purchase materials, furniture, supplies, inventory, and other necessary items for the startup.
 The money can also be used as working capital.
 Funds can not be used to purchase real estate or to pay off or refinance existing debt.